Azure/azure-notificationhubs-dotnet/README.md

-# .NET Samples for Azure Notification Hubs
+# .NET Client for Azure Notification Hubs

-This repository contains samples for creating Azure Notification Hubs as well as sending push notifications and reading notification feedback.
+This repository contains source code for Azure Notification Hubs .NET SDK as well as samples for using the client.

 ## Contributing